 Book the trip with your airline over the phone and confirm that they will have enough space for your pet before booking your own flight.
 Pets will be safest, most comfortable, and least stressed traveling with you in the passenger cabin, so it’s important to confirm this with the airline when booking your trip.
 If your pet must travel in the cargo hold, be sure they will be protected against extreme hot or cold temperatures with an acclimation certificate.
 It’s also important to research if your airline has any special policies regarding pet travel.
 For example, some airlines do not allow “snub-nosed” dogs, such as pugs or french bulldogs, to travel in the cargo hold.

-For domestic travel, no matter the destination, any pet boarding an aircraft is legally required to have an up-to-date rabies vaccination, and a health certificate dated within the past 30 days.
+For domestic travel, no matter the destination, any pet boarding an aircraft is legally required to have an up-to-date rabies vaccination, and a health certificate issued within 10 days of travel.
 Airlines cannot admit animals without this paperwork, due to USDA regulations.

 Once you have the required paperwork and your flight is booked, remember to make sure your pet has been exercised, hydrated, and visited a pet relief station directly before flying.